4.8 out of 5 Stars on TrustPilot

 1 coat takes 4 hours to dry.

-Because the DPC area is so prone to damp, we recommend the use of Aquabase as this is a highly water-resistant basecoat/adhesive.
-Aquabase a very versatile, dual-purpose product that can also be used in the subsequent basecoat layer.
+Because the DPC area is so prone to damp, we recommend using Aquabase, a highly water-resistant basecoat/adhesive.
+Aquabase is a very versatile, dual-purpose product that can also be used in the subsequent basecoat layer.
 The adhesive is applied to the entirety of the back of the board using a notched trowel.

 Coverage: